micromouseuci/UCI-Micromouse/README.md

   <br> <li>On the schematic, the IR Emitters are labeled as D0, D1, D2, and D3.
 Find the corresponding labels on the PCB.
 They should be at the front of the board</li>
   <li>Place the shorter end of the emitter in the positive throughole of the corresponding pad and the longer end through the negative side.
 For reference, the D0 pad is shown below.</li>
   <li>After inserting the emitter all the way, bend the emitter's leads so that the emitter lines up parallel to the PCB AND it is centered on the emitter sillhouette on the PCB.
 You can now solder the emitter. </li>
+  <li>Repeat the same process for the IR Receivers.
+The receivers are located right next to the emitters, and are labelled as Q0, Q1, Q2, and Q3.
+For the receivers, the short end is also the positive end</li>
   </details></ul>
 </details>